 I obtained my habilitation at the University of Potsdam in 2016, and a docent title at the Technical University of Berlin, which means that I am entitled to teach there and officially supervise PhD astronomy students at the Zentrum für Astronomie und Astrophysik.

 In 2016 I joined the Institute of Space Studies located at the Campus of Universitat Autònoma de Barcelona thanks to a Ramón y Cajal fellowship.
 Their Gravitational Wave Astronomy Research and Technology group there has led the Spanish effort in the LISA Pathfinder mission and in the future LISA one.
 The ICE/IEEC is a dynamical place full with young staff members, and a large variety of different research topics.
+Since July 2020 I work at the Polytechnic University of València (Universitat Politècnica de València), which has about 30000 students and 2600 professors and three different campuses.
+I am officially affiliated to the UPV Campus Vera and the research department of IGIC in Gandia.
+Both campuses are at a walking distance of 10 minutes from the beach (València beach, Gandia beach).

 I also visit the Kavli Institute for Astronomy and Astrophysics and the Academy of Mathematics and System Science in Beijing, where I lead a group in Gravitational Wave Astronomy.
 Besides, I am co-chairing “Extreme and intermediate mass ratio inspirals: detection, characterization, populations” for the LISA mission.